-To wrap up the best pitch-shifting/harmonizer pedals, let’s talk about the wildly versatile Meris Hedra (link to check the price at Meris).
+To wrap up the best pitch-shifting/harmonizer pedals, let's talk about the wildly versatile Meris Hedra.

-Let’s stick with the basics.
-To learn more, I strongly suggest trying our the Hedra for yourself or checking out a demo.
+Let's stick with the basics.
+To learn more, I strongly suggest trying out the Hedra for yourself or checking out a demo.

-First things first, the pedal has 3 voices and each of them can be pitched between –2 octaves and +2 octaves.
-Each of the 3 Pitch knobs doubles as time division for that voice’s delay path.
+First, the pedal has 3 voices, and each can be pitched between –2 octaves and +2 octaves.
+Each of the 3 Pitch knobs doubles as time division for that voice's delay path.